Phone: (937) 225-4314 • Fax: (937) 225-5036

 - Used or intended to be used for hunting (owner’s 2014 - 2015 hunting license number required)

 Multi-year Licenses: A Three-Year tag is $60 for spayed/neutered dogs, and $72 for unaltered dogs.
 A Permanent license is $200 for spayed/neutered dogs, and $240 for unaltered dogs.
-These licenses will only be sold during dog license season (December 1 through January 31 each year), and will be sold exclusively by the Auditor's Office.
+Should an owner wish to purchase a 3-year license for a dog becoming 3-months of age after July 1st or being purchased outside the state after July 1st only, the cost would be $50 (neutered) or $60 (un-neutered).
+Permanent license costs are unchanged after Jily 1st.
+These licenses will be sold exclusively by the Auditor's Office.
 Choose carefully, as no refunds will be given.

 General License Info: